Joao-Peterson/c_doc/README.md

 The syntax is, name, type and then value or values, if any.
 Objects and arrays must have a ";" terminator character.
 Arrays only hold members of the same type.
-Members dt_null don't have a value. dt_string, dt_const_string, dt_bindata and dt_const_bindata have a extra value, the length. dt_const_ instances have pointers to const data in memory, so the library doesn't free its memory when a doc_delete() call occurs.
+Members dt_null don't have a value. dt_string, dt_const_string, dt_bindata and dt_const_bindata have a extra value, the length (size_T). dt_const_ instances have pointers to const data in memory, so the library doesn't free its memory when a doc_delete() call occurs.

 You can check errors pretty easily using the doc_error_code variable and doc_get_error_msg() to get a string message.
+0 means ok, negative numbers are errors, positive numbers are informative messages.

 ```c
     if(doc_error_code < 0){